yo3gfh/wfsize/README.md

 It's designed to take a single folder path from command line and go recursively from there to calculate total and subfolder size, presenting a list with all of them.
+If no start folder is specified, it uses the folder it was executed from.

 The console version takes a maximum "depth" (folder-in-folder) as a second optional parameter.